axkeyz/pvctl-files/content/novel/paranoid-protagonist/_index.md

 category: "The Paranoid Protagonist Always Thinks I Have a Crush on Him [Apocalypse]"
 tags: ["cannon fodder mc", "protagonist ml", "bl"]

 summary: "Lin Shenyu read a stallion novel set in a zombie apocalypse.
 The male protagonist was ruthless and cold-blooded, stepping on the bones of thousands of villains to reach the top.
-Which is fine, but Lin Shenyu was forced to transmigrate into the novel as a cannon fodder right after the stabbing scene.
-Uh...is it too late to put down the knife now?"
+Which is fine, but Lin Shenyu was forced to transmigrate into the novel as a cannon fodder right after stabbing the protagonist.
+Uh...is it too late to drop the knife now?"

 original:
     - name: "偏执男主总误以为我暗恋他[末世]"